thakkarp/machine-learning-for-taggging-graphic-designs/README.md

 ### Training

-To train a model with a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.
+To train a model once with a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.

 ### Tuning